Project Anchorage Sales Tax Proposal

 • December 15, 2023 - Project Anchorage Kickoff Meeting

-Formalizing the work of an ad-hoc AEDC committee that began meeting in Summer 2023, the Project Anchorage team meets to roll out the proposal to the public and sollicit capital project ideas.
+Formalizing the work of an ad-hoc AEDC committee that began meeting in Summer 2023, the Project Anchorage team meets to roll out the proposal to the public and solicit capital project ideas.
 The Project Anchorage team continues meeting twice a month through the process.

 • 2015 - 2022 – AEDC Visits Oklahoma City